George Brown (Canadian politician): Political philosophy and views

 Brown was raised as a member of the Church of Scotland.
 Canadian historian J. M. S. Careless described the family's faith as further from the Calvinist interpretation of the bible and more closely followed the tenets of the evangelical movement of the 1800s.
 Brown advocated for a Puritan separation between politics and religion; he believed that political liberty could only be achieved if religious institutions were not involved in politics, and while he believed everyone should be Christian, he thought political institutions should not influence religion.
 In 1850, although he was against giving state money to religions in clergy reserves, he was willing to tolerate it in order to maintain an allegiance between the Upper Canadian Reformers and French Canadian Catholic Reformers.

 Brown was against slavery and believed that the largest fault of the United States was the enslavement of people in American southern states.
 He was part of the Elgin Association, a group of mostly Free Kirk people that purchased land in Kent county for escaped slaves to live on.
 He also wrote editorials in The Globe defending a settlement of escaped slaves in Buxton from hostile white inhabitants in Kent.
 He was also an executive member of the Anti-Slavery Society of Canada.

 Throughout the Province of Canada's existence, Brown advocated against dissolving the union.
 In the 1850s he was worried that a dissolved union would cause the St Lawrence River, a major thorough way for trade, to be hampered by the two jurisdictions imposing different rules on their section of the river.
 When choosing how to transport their goods, farmers to the west of Upper Canada might use the Erie Canal in the United States instead (as this route would have one set of rules) and potentially setting up American annexation of those lands.
+Instead, Brown wanted a federal union that would have jurisdiction over joint concerns while each section would create laws for their own territory.
 Brown advocated for representation by population as a way to ensure the French population did not have out-sized power.
 He wanted to maintain the defensive and trade advantages that a unified province would have and looked to incorporate the Maritime provinces into the union.